-Please upload a document addressing each of the three criteria below and using the word limit as guide.

-Also provide an Executive Summary (Word limit: 100)
+Please upload a PDF document addressing each of the three criteria below and using the word limit as guide.
+Also provide an Executive Summary (up to 100 words).

-- 1. Scientific achievement: This dimension focuses on the impact of the candidate's research in the field (including the translation or applied impact of that research).
+- Scientific achievement: This dimension focuses on the impact of the candidate's research in the field (including the translation or applied impact of that research).
 Scientific excellence is based on contributions with major impact in the field.
 This may be either a single contribution, or multiple contributions with clear impact.
 For candidates whose research has been interrupted, their scientific achievement should be considered for the period in which they were active scientists plus ongoing citations. - Minimum 60% weighting but for singular exceptional contributions, this may be adjusted higher up to a maximum of 85%.
 (Criteria 1: 60-85% weighting)

 Indicators of impact may include but are not limited to: main publications especially the papers that best support the nomination; citation of those publications; 'textbook' science; patents; significant impact on practice or translation of the research; or other indicators relative to the standards for each discipline.
-(Word limit: 1,500)
+(Up to 1,500 words)